 As it is a popular destination, the wildlife is limited, but you can always hear many birds during the walk.
 We also spotted a python a few meters away from the track.
 The cave near the fall is inhabited by small bats that you can distinguish if you look attentively.

 When you walk there at night to see the glow worms, turn off your light while you’re on the track: we saw glowing mushrooms too!

-Sadly, we picked up a lot of trash on the Natural Bridge walk (bottles of wine or cans of beers…).
+Sadly, we picked up a lot of trash on the Natural Bridge walk (even bottles of wine or cans of beer).
 It is surprising how people can travel that far to admire nature and leave their rubbish there…

 Responsible travel tip: Always dispose carefully of your rubbish, especially when you’re visiting a remote place where waste collection can be challenging.
 If a bin is full, don’t risk contaminating the place and bring your rubbish home with you.
 If you see rubbish where it shouldn’t be, it’s a fantastic habit to collect it – even if it’s not yours!